 - Cook on low heat until the colour of the mango mix changes from white to lightish yellow.
 Stir continuously to prevent it sticking to the bottom of the pan.
 About ten minutes or less

-- Add sugar ( and shakar too if you are using it) and turn the heat to high.
+- Add sugar and turn the heat to high.
 Start off adding only half of the sugar if the mangoes are sweet.
 Taste the chutney to see if more sugar is needed.
 Continue to stir until the sugar dissolves and mixture becomes sticky.
 It takes abour five minutes for the sugar to dissolve

 - Once the mixture is sticky, add salt, chilli powder and roasted cumin seeds.
 Mix well and turn off the heat